Higgs boson, key to the universe, wins Nobel physics prize

 "I hope this recognition of fundamental science will help raise awareness of the value of blue-sky research," he said in a statement via the University of Edinburgh where he works.

-The two scientists had been favourites to share the 8 million Swedish crown (775 thousand pounds) prize after their theoretical work was vindicated by the CERN experiments.
+The two scientists had been favorites to share the 8 million Swedish crown ($1.25 million) prize after their theoretical work was vindicated by the CERN experiments.

 To find the elusive particle, scientists at the Large Hadron Collider (LHC) had to pore over data from the wreckage of trillions of sub-atomic proton collisions.